 The hardware design is still going through MIWA’s rigorous process of iteration to ensure the highest possible quality in the final design.
 Details of the release are forthcoming, but MIWA and UniKey have been able to design a solution that will work alongside existing lock installations, retrofitting them to work with both RFID and mobile access.
 Not only does this technique make the devices more environmentally friendly by reducing the need to replace whole locks, but it also opens up the technology for easy adaptation by MIWA’s expansive base of existing customers.

-Questions about UniKey's CORE platform?
+Questions about UniKey's platform?